Visiting friends and neighbours on the edge of the Namib

 By Ria Henning-Lohmann and Kathrin Schulze Neuhoff

 LEKKER!
-Visiting Friends and Neighbours is now the second volume about life far away from civilisation.
+Visiting Friends and Neighbours is the second book in a series about life far away from civilisation.

-But only this book we have produced in two language versions.
+However, this is the only book we have produced in two language versions.
 After all, English is the official language of Namibia.

-known as the region of the three passes: Spreetshoogte Pass, Remhoogte Pass and Gamsberg Pass provide the link between the central country and the great desert.
+This area, located at the intersection of the Namib Desert and the Naukluft Mountains, is renowned for its natural beauty, diverse wildlife, and pristine environment.
+It is also known as the region of the three passes: Spreetshoogte Pass, Remhoogte Pass and Gamsberg Pass, which provide a link between the central region and the vast desert.

-However, the often harsh climatic conditions make life there a challenge.
-The Ababis farm is located in the centre of this region in the midst of a grandiose, but also unforgiving nature - which
+However, the harsh climate makes life there challenging.
+The Ababis farm is located in the heart of this region, surrounded by magnificent yet unforgiving nature that constantly challenges its inhabitants.

-For this book, farmer Kathrin Schulze Neuhoff and photographer Ria Henning-Lohmann visited their neighbours and friends in the region around the Ababis farm.
+To explore these questions, farmer Kathrin Schulze Neuhoff and photographer Ria Henning-Lohmann visited their neighbours and friends in the Ababis region.

-They went on farm tours, shared meals and listened to many exciting stories that provide a fascinating insight into life in the wilderness.
+They went on farm tours, shared meals, and heard many fascinating stories that offer a glimpse into life in the wilderness.

 Let it surprise you!